MediaArea/MediaConch/Timeline.md

 * November - December 2015

--- Document and release version 2 of sample library
+-- Prepare and submit final or third Internet-Draft for FFV1 and Matroska and finalize working group plans -- Document and release version 2 of sample library
 -- Participation in a training event for Open Source companies that will take place in Stockholm in December 2015, in connection with the first Prototype Demonstration.